FRC-UK-dotcom/CODEx-Toolkit/README.md

 # FRC Parse and Load Tools

-This repository contains Python scripts for parsing UK ixbrl files and loading them into sql database.
+This repository contains Python scripts for parsing UK iXBRL files and loading them into a sql server database.
 The scripts use the Arelle parser to breakdown the iXBRL.

+The scripts were commissioned by the UK Financial Reporting Council (FRC) as proof of concept on how to parse and load iXBRL filings data for comparative analysis.

+It builds on the work carried out by Paul Warren of XBRL International on behalf of the FRC in creating the frc-analyse project

+Thanks also to Robert Marks of the FRC for the work he did in prooving access to the FCA API and also Austin Matherne at Workiva for helping me uncover some of the more reclusive attributes exposed by the Arelle parser.

+Jim Truscott 2024

 ## Dependencies